Vermeille/Torchelie/README.md

   instead of torchvision that resize the smallest side.
 The image is then _smaller_ than the given size and needs padding for batching.
 * `AdaptPad` pads an image so that it fits the target size.
+* `Canny` runs canny edge detector (requires OpenCV)
+* `MultiBranch` allows different transformations branches in order to transform the same image in different ways.
+Useful for self supervision tasks for instance.

 ## `torchelie.lr_scheduler`